 - 1 tbsp of good any spicy pickles

-NOTE: If you are a vegan, Mushrooms, some corn along with crispy nachos would make a fine replacement for meat.
+NOTE: If you are a vegan, Mushrooms, some corn along crispy nachos would make a fine replacement for meat.

 Step 1: Flip your toaster to the side